scottyab/rootbeer/README.md

 }
 ```

 You can also call each of the checks individually as the sample app does.
+It is advisable to call `isRooted()` from a background thread as it involves disk I/O.

 ### False positives